rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Lock / unlock the window size change by the user.
-When running on RhoSimulator, this method is supported only for Windows OS.</p>
+Lock / unlock the window size change by the user.
+When running on RhoSimulator, this method is supported only for Windows OS.
 ####Params
 <p><strong>Default:</strong> false</p>
 ####Access